Viren070/EmuHaven/README.md

 Please consider giving a ⭐ if you find this project helpful.
 Your support is appreciated!

 ## Installation
+I would suggest [running from source](https://github.com/Viren070/Emulator-Manager?tab=readme-ov-file#running-from-source) as it allows you to have the most up-to-date version of Emulator Manager but if you think it's too complex then follow the instructions below.

 ### Windows Executable Installation